SonaraSelect/Obsidian/audreyland/2 - Source Material/Books/Non Fiction/How to Take Smart Notes - Soenke Ahrens.md

 ## 1 - Everything you need to know

-Ahren talks a lot about how the linear note-taking fashion is limiting and inflexible, and scarcely encourages learning past what courses require in university.
+Ahrens talks a lot about how the linear note-taking fashion is limiting and inflexible, and scarcely encourages learning past what courses require in university.

 # References